NicolasSuzuki/NicolasSuzuki/README.md

 - **Kuadro** (Mar 2019 - Jan 2020): Visual Production Intern

 ## 🌟 Highlights
-- Led projects involving error log capturing with Flask and Elasticsearch.
+- Log projects involving error log capturing with Flask and Elasticsearch.
 - Mentored interns, conducted client meetings, and participated in planning poker for sprint organization.
 - Mastered Vim and optimized productivity by sharing best practices with the team.